-Pressure loss, only refers to the drop in pressure.
-This is caused as the flow of water moves through the resistance of the fittings and pipe, however this can cause some confusion as although there is a pressure loss, without this differential of pressure either side of the fitting or pipe, you won't get any flow of water!
+Pressure loss only refers to the drop in pressure.
+This is caused as the flow of water moves through the resistance of the fittings and pipe, however, this can cause some confusion as although there is a pressure loss, without this differential of pressure on either side of the fitting or pipe, you won't get any flow of water!
 This can be a hard one to get your head around, you can't have one without the other (unless you've mastered perpetual motion).

 By adding restrictions (closing valves or making pipework smaller or longer) you will need to increase the dP across the circuit to obtain the same flow rate.

 When you balance a heating system you are effectively making the resistance across each radiator circuit the same as the radiator circuit the furthest away and/or with the most resistance when it's receiving its full required flow rate.

 Below we have a much-exaggerated example of the pressure differentials in an unbalanced larger system, say a 5/6 bed house.

 You can see that to get the correct amount of flow through the boiler (DT20) and system we require a differential pressure of 4 meters head.